 Get treated for sinus infection without leaving home.
 Try virtual care today!

 Think you have a sinus infection?
 Here are the treatment options Dr. Alatorre says are worth a try:

 1. Over-the-Counter (OTC) Remedies

 Any OTC remedies typically used for colds can also help treat sinus infections, as greater than 80 percent of symptoms are caused by viruses.
 Tylenol or ibuprofen work well for fever, muscle aches, headache and sore throat symptoms.
-Throat sprays or cough drops can help with the post nasal drip symptoms.
-But, if you’re having trouble sleeping, try a combination cold and sinus sleep medication, like Nyquil.
+Throat sprays or cough drops can help with post-nasal drip symptoms.
+If you’re having trouble sleeping, try a combination cold and sinus sleep medication, like Nyquil.

 2. Antihistamine Medications

 Along the same lines as OTC options, antihistamine medications, such as Sudafed, Claritin, Zyrtec or Benadryl, can also offer sinus infection symptom relief.
-While these medications specifically target allergy symptoms, sinus infection symptoms can be similar, making antihistamine options worth a try.
+While these medications specifically target allergy symptoms, sinus infection symptoms can be similar, making antihistamines worth a try.